abdsayur/point-of-sale--pos-/README.md

 ## 📌 Key Features

-- 🌐 **Online Access**: Accessible from any device with internet connection.
+- 🌐 **Online Access**: Accessible from any device with an internet connection.
 - 📱 **Integrated Menu System**: Directly linked to your existing menu program.
 - ✨ **Simple & Intuitive Interface**: Clean UI and straightforward user experience.
 - 🧾 **Supports Full Transaction Types**: From cashiering to delivery and table reservations.